AdobeDocs/frameio-api/src/pages/guides/Authentication/index.md

 # Authentication Guide

 Adobe is committed to the privacy and security of our users and their data.
 The first step in accessing the Frame.io API is authentication.
+The Frame.io V4 API supports multiple authentication types depending on your use case.

-For Frame.io via our integration with Adobe Business Platform (ABP) and Identity Management Service (IMS), there are authentication types for several use cases.
+## Authentication types

-* **OAuth Server to Server Authentication:** This allows technical or service user accounts to take action.
-They are also known as service or system accounts or bot users.
-When authenticating this way you are not required to complete the classic sign-up / sign-in (SUSI) process.
+* **OAuth User Authentication:** functions as the user whose token it is.
+User Authentication is available to all Frame.io V4 accounts administered via the Adobe Admin Console, as well as Frame-managed accounts that have [switched to Adobe Authentication](https://help.frame.io/en/articles/11758018-connecting-to-adobe-authentication).
-* **OAuth User Authentication:** This functions as the user whose token it is.
+* **OAuth Server to Server (S2S) Authentication:** allows technical or service accounts to take action.
+S2S Authentication is only available to Frame.io V4 accounts administered via the Adobe Admin Console.

 ## User Authentication